-Applications under this program are not subject to Executive Order 12372, Intergovernmental Review of Federal Programs.
+Applications under the National Sea Grant College Program are not subject to Executive Order 12372, "Intergovernmental Review of Federal Programs."

 F. Funding Restrictions

 Indirect costs are not allowable for either the Fellowship or for any costs associated with the Fellowship including waived indirect costs as match (15 CFR 917.11(e), "Guidelines for Sea Grant Fellowships").